SRV Dominator: Dominator 2

-As of 2023 dominator 2 & 1 will need repair and all three dominators will chase in the 2023 chase season.
+Dominator 2 sustained engine damage during a storm chase and was parked in a storage lot in Norman, where it sat for many years.
+In 2022, Timmer made plans to get Dominator 2 back on the road.
+Dominator 2 needed to be towed to the new warehouse.
+As of July 2024, Dominator 2 remains inoperable.

 Dominator 3

 A third Dominator vehicle was completed in late April 2013.
-This vehicle, named Dominator 3, was built using a Ford Super Duty pickup truck as the base vehicle — the first Dominator vehicle not to use a General Motors vehicle as the base.
+This vehicle, named Dominator 3, was built using a 2012 Ford F-350 Super Duty pickup truck as the base vehicle — the first Dominator vehicle not to use a General Motors vehicle as the base.
 The vehicle features an electric winch, airbag lowering suspension, hydraulic anchoring spikes, and gull-wing doors (which were augmented with touch-activated actuators in early 2014) for the driver, front and rear passengers.
 It is also the first Dominator vehicle to utilize a diesel powerplant.

 Dominator 3 first saw action during the tornado outbreak of May 18–21, 2013, making three separate intercepts on an EF4 tornado near Shawnee, Oklahoma on May 19.

+Dominator 3 successfully intercepted an EF1 Tornado near Spalding, Nebraska on May 12th, 2023.

+On May 31, 2024, the Dominator 3 hit a large deer while driving in Texas, causing structural damage and a radiator leak.

+After the 2024 season, Dominator 3 experienced total brake failure.
+Jake's Custom Diesel states that the pads and rotors needed to be replaced as well as an entire rebuild of the brake system.
+The vehicle was put back in service in time for the 2025 season.

+On June 30, 2025, while driving back to Oklahoma after a chase, Dominator 3 once again struck a deer.
+This damaged the headlight Lexan and the metal sheeting being pushed in.